Events

 How far in advance should I book West End musical tickets?

 It really depends on the show you’re planning to see during your visit to London.
-Whether it’s one of the West End’s long-running hits like Phantom of the Opera or Wicked which tend to have more availability ahead of time, or one of the latest productions making a splash, which often have shorter runs and sell out faster, especially if there's a hit cast involved.
+Whether it’s one of the West End’s long-running hits such as Phantom of the Opera or Wicked, which tend to have more availability ahead of time, or one of the latest productions making a splash, which often have shorter runs and sell out faster, especially if there's a hit cast involved.

 That said, the West End is buzzing with theatre lovers all year round, so we’d recommend booking your tickets as soon as you’ve picked your show – especially if you want a good view.